-Unless you've read A Song of Ice and Fire, you probably aren't totally sure what's going on all the time on Game of Thrones, or what in the Seven hells some of the characters are talking about when they discuss historical events.
-Even if you read the books very carefully, you can still find yourself reeling - Game of Thrones history is just that dense.
+Unless you've read A Song of Ice and Fire, you probably weren't totally sure what was going on all the time on Game of Thrones, or what in the Seven Hells some of the characters were talking about when discussing historical events.
+Even if you read the books very carefully, you could still find yourself reeling; Game of Thrones history is just that dense.

 For example, did you know that Robert Baratheon and Ned Stark grew up together as wards of Jon Arryn?
 Do you know why Daenerys named one of her dragons Rhaegal?
 Do you know who broke up Tyrion's first marriage?
 And why does Littlefinger seem to hate everybody?
 All of these tidbits come from events that occurred before the show even starts!

 Fear not!
-This list is here to quickly fill you in on the most important backstories that inform the events of Game of Thrones.
+This list is here to quickly fill you in on the most important backstories - some recent, some going back 8,000 years - that inform the events of Game of Thrones.
 Some are very recent, while others go back 8,000 years.
-Since we all know that history repeats itself, cast your votes for which events will be the most pertinent and influential moving forward in the new seasons.

 When you crack open a book or start the show, the first thing you're going to learn about is the Wall.
 A 300-mile-long preventative measure, the Wall was built 8,000 years before A Song of Ice and Fire.
 It separates the pleasant and habitable southern half of Westeros from the hellish northern tundra where the wildlings are, as well as the White Walkers.